CNN reporter confronted during Minnesota protests in heated on-air interview: ‘Get away from here’

 Minn. police officer who shot Daunte Wright apparently meant to use Taser but fired gun, police chief says

 Sidner then pulled out her phone and offered to exchange numbers with him.
-“You don’t know me, but we’re going to get to know each other,” she said.
+“You don’t know me, but we are going to get to know each other,” she said.

 The man didn’t accept the offer, instead accusing Sidner and her crew of not being “real” and suggesting they would edit his comments out.